Azure/azure-sdk-for-js/sdk/machinelearning/arm-webservices/README.md

-## Azure MachineLearningWorkspacesManagementClient SDK for JavaScript
+## Azure AzureMLWebServicesManagementClient SDK for JavaScript

-This package contains an isomorphic SDK for MachineLearningWorkspacesManagementClient.
+This package contains an isomorphic SDK for AzureMLWebServicesManagementClient.

 ### Currently supported environments